LeelaChessZero/lczero-training/README.md

 ## Data preparation

 In order to start a training session you first need to download training data from https://storage.lczero.org/files/training_data/.
-This data is packed in a tar file each contains several chunks, where each chunk is one hours worth of training data.
+Several chunks/games are packed into a tar file, and each tar file contains an hour worth of chunks.
 Preparing data requires the following steps:

 ```
 wget https://storage.lczero.org/files/training_data/training-run1--20200711-2017.tar